North Cape (Norway): Road access

+Admission fee

+In July 2026, the office of the County Governor of Troms and Finnmark handed down its decision that money shall not be charged, for entering the plateau at North Cape; furthermore, the practice of charging money from those entering the plateau, has to cease immediately.

 Admission fee courtcase

 As of Q3 2022, the justice system has decided that money will not be charged for parking [on the parking lot] at the North Cape; the government has won the case in the appellate court also; the defendant has appealed to the supreme court, as of Q3 2022.
 (The courtcase started in 2021.)

 As of 2022, admission to the North Cape visitor centre cost per adult [16 years and older] - and 90 for child between 7-years old and 15-years old.
 Often there is fog (since the plateau is above the common cloud base), which obscures the view.
 There is no discount for this situation, but the full price ticket is valid for multiple entries within 24 hours.

 In 2000, and again in 2011, the Norwegian Ministry of the Environment responded to pressure from interest groups and asked Nordkapps VEL, the company that maintains the site, to reduce the admission fee to the plateau.
 Nordkapps VEL responded that the 8,000 daily visitors and distant location places great demands on the operations, maintenance, and security of the facilities and natural features of the large site.
 Visitors arriving by foot, bicycle, or other non-motorized vehicles are nowadays offered free entrance.